Horse Racing

 Saturday Sports: Horse Racing Deaths, March Madness

 BLOCK: Selection Sunday is the following day, and university basketball fanatics, like BJ Leiderman, who writes our theme music, will discover who’s playing whom inside the mad month of March.
-But first, we visit Southern California and horse racing, where nearly two dozen horses have died on a race song in current months.
+But first, we visit Southern California and horse racing, where nearly two dozen horses have died on a race track in recent months.
 NPR’s Tom Goldman joins us now.
 Tom, proper morning.

 TOM GOLDMAN, BYLINE: Good to be with you, Melissa.

-BLOCK: Twenty- horses have died at Santa Anita Park since the give up of December, which is simply a shocking number.
-The maximum latest dying came on Thursday.
+BLOCK: Twenty horses have died at Santa Anita Park since the start of December, which is simply a shocking number.
+The latest death came on Thursday.
 What is in the back of this?
-GOLDMAN: Investigators do not know at this point why this many catastrophic breakdowns – in different phrases, injuries the horses suffered even as going for walks, forcing them to be euthanized.
+GOLDMAN: Investigators do not know at this point why this many catastrophic breakdowns – in different phases, injuries the horses suffered even as going for walks, forcing them to be euthanized.
 Sadly, this takes place in racing.
-But simply, what is happened at Santa Anita in much less than three months is an outlier.
-Investigators are looking at several things, which include the song’s condition.
+But simply, what has happened at Santa Anita in much less than three months is an outlier.
+Investigators are looking at several things, including the song’s condition.
 People there on a day-by-day basis say it’s in incredible form.
-But there has been a whole lot of rain and cooler temperatures potentially affecting the tune.
+But there has been a whole lot of rain and cooler temperatures, potentially affecting the tune.

 BLOCK: This week, on Thursday, Santa Anita did announce that it’d be making some modifications.
 What did they are saying?